balena-io/docs/shared/deployment/secrets/_default.md

     └── Dockerfile.template
 ```

-now, in the `.balena/balena.yml` file, add the following to mount that secret into every service:
+Now, in the `.balena/balena.yml` file, add the following:
 ```
 build-secrets:
     global:
         - source: super-secret-recipe
           dest: my-recipe
 ```
 This will mount the `super-secret-recipe` file into `/run/secrets/my-recipe` file in every build container.
+Note that the `/run/secrets` folder is only available during the image build, and not present in the image that is deployed to the devices.

 To add a secret file to a specific service's build:
 ```
-[19:53] ➜  project tree -a
 .
 ├── docker-compose.yml
 ├── .balena